 Although the majority of commuting trips in the city are by private automobile, Monterey Park is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Monterey Park area by reducing both traffic and air pollution.

-The per capita income in Monterey Park in 2010 was $25,149, which is middle income relative to California and the nation.
-This equates to an annual income of $100,596 for a family of four.
+The per capita income in Monterey Park in 2010 was $26,419, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $105,676 for a family of four.
 However, Monterey Park contains both very wealthy and poor people as well.

 Monterey Park is an extremely ethnically-diverse city.
 The people who call Monterey Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monterey Park residents report their race to be Asian, followed by White.
 Monterey Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.08% of the city’s residents.
-Important ancestries of people in Monterey Park include German, European, Italian, and Russian.
+People of Hispanic or Latino origin account for 28.39% of the city’s residents.
+Important ancestries of people in Monterey Park include Italian, Irish, European, and English.

 The most common language spoken in Monterey Park is Chinese.
 Other important languages spoken here include English and Spanish.